 Customer journey analytics enables CX and marketing teams to not only identify the most important customer journeys, but to automatically orchestrate actions for each customer at the best time, through their preferred channel based on their entire experience.

 By embedding triggers at any event along the journey, you can activate engagement (such as an email send) to your target customer group within a specific event—customers who converted, those who moved forward or even those who dropped out at a particular point in the journey.
 These real-time engagement triggers are a lot easier to manage and more effective than rule-based, coded systems of the past.

 Advanced customer journey analytics platforms integrate with commonly used marketing tools, so you can engage with your customers using your existing marketing technology stack.
 The result is a new level of performance for marketing and CX campaigns through significantly better precision, targeting and timing.

-5. Measure the Impact of Customer Behavior on KPIs
+5. Measure the Impact of Customer Behavior on KPIs and Outcomes

 A journey map is a static picture, frozen in time.
 Even if you make changes based on an understanding of your customers’ journeys, how do you measure whether they’re working or not?
 How do you make your journey maps measurable, so you can see the impact of your changes on the KPIs you’re being measured by?Customer journey analytics can provide a quantitative link between customer experience and hard metrics like revenue or profitability.
 It makes your journey maps measurable by turning them into live dashboards that combine qualitative insights with real-time updates on your most important business KPIs.